Kaljurand/K6nele/docs/android_wear/README.md

 TODO
 ----

-- do not declare support for ASSISTANT (only on Wear), because it overrides Google Assistant

 - FetchUrlActivity does not work with some (local?)
 URLs: connect timed out.
   The solution seems to be to disable Bluetooth and enable Wifi on the watch.